dhis2/dhis2-docs/src/user/using-the-maps-app.md

       point facilities.
 The circles will be scaled between low and high radius according to the data value.
 The radius needs to be between 0 and 50 px.

-    - **Show labels**: Allows org unit names to be shown on the layer.
-Font size, weight, style and color can be modified here.
+    - **Show labels**: Allows org unit names and values to be shown on the layer.
+      Select between "Name", "Name and value" and "Value" only.
+Font size, weight, style and color can also be modified.

     - **Show no data**: By default org units with missing data values will not show on the map.
       Check this box if you want to show them with a color.
 Click the color to change it.